Supreme Federal Court: History

-The proclamation of the Brazilian Declaration of Independence and the adoption of the Imperial Constitution in 1824 preceded the establishment of the Supreme Court of Justice (Supremo Tribunal de Justiça) in 1829.
-With the first Constitution of the Republic, the current court was established.
+The Brazilian proclamation of Independence and the adoption of the Imperial Constitution in 1824 preceded the establishment of the Supreme Court of Justice (Supremo Tribunal de Justiça) in 1829, which served as the Brazilian Empire's supreme court.
+With the fall of the monarchy and Brazil's first Republican Constitution, the current court was established.

-Although the constitutional norms that regulated the creation of the court allowed Deodoro da Fonseca, Brazil's first president, to nominate an entirely new court, the president chose to nominate as the first members of the Supreme Federal Court the ministers who were then serving as members of the predecessor imperial court.
+Although the constitutional norms that regulated the creation of the court allowed Deodoro da Fonseca, Brazil's first president, to nominate an entirely new court, the president chose to nominate as the first members of the Supreme Federal Court the ministers who were then serving as members of the imperial court that preceded it.

 Two hundred members have served on the court.
-The Constitution of 1891 decided that the court would have 15 members.
+The Constitution of 1891 provided that the court would have 15 members.
 When Getúlio Vargas came into power, the number of members was reduced to 11.
 The number was changed to 16 in 1965, but returned to 11 in 1969 and has not changed since.
-Of all presidents of Brazil, only Café Filho never nominated a minister.
+Of all Presidents of Brazil, only Café Filho and Carlos Luz (acting) never nominated a minister.

-All judicial and administrative meetings of the Supreme Court have been broadcast live on television since 2002.
+All judicial and administrative meetings of the STF have been broadcast live on television since 2002.
 The court is open for the public to watch the meetings.

 On 8 January 2023, the building was attacked by supporters of the former president, Jair Bolsonaro.
+On November 13, 2024, a bomb was set off outside the court.
+The perpetrator was the only fatality.